Pylons/pyramid/docs/narr/firstapp.rst

    <include package="repoze.bfg.includes" />

-This singleton (self-closing) tag instructs ZCML to load a ZCML file from the Python package with the :term:`dotted Python name` :mod:`repoze.bfg.includes`, as specified by its ``package`` attribute.
+This self-closing tag instructs :mod:`repoze.bfg` to load a ZCML file from the Python package with the :term:`dotted Python name` ``repoze.bfg.includes``, as specified by its ``package`` attribute.
 This particular ``<include>`` declaration is required because it actually allows subsequent declaration tags (such as ``<view>``, which we'll see shortly) to be recognized.
-The ``<include>`` tag effectively just includes another ZCML file; this causes its declarations to be executed.
+The ``<include>`` tag effectively just includes another ZCML file, causing its declarations to be executed.
 In this case, we want to load the declarations from the file named ``configure.zcml`` within the :mod:`repoze.bfg.includes` Python package.
 We know we want to load the ``configure.zcml`` from this package because ``configure.zcml`` is the default value for another attribute of the ``<include>`` tag named